Saturday Night Live 40th Anniversary Special: Marketing and promotion

 A 15-second spot premiered during the Super Bowl XLIX broadcast and – along with two other 15-second clips – was uploaded on to the official Saturday Night Live YouTube page.
 While the clips promoted appearances by Jon Hamm and Paul Rudd, neither of these occurred during the live show.
 Numerous articles, features and interviews were published in the weeks prior to the broadcast.

 VH1 Classic aired a 19-day marathon of SNL-related programming that ended on the day of the special, featuring notable episodes in a reverse chronological order (alongside theme blocks focusing on specific cast members, and films featuring them), concluding with the original series premiere.

+Awards and nominations

 Ratings

-The special gained 23.1 million viewers, becoming NBC's most-watched prime-time, non-sports, entertainment telecast (excluding Super Bowl lead-outs) since the Friends series finale in 2004.
+The special drew 23.1 million viewers, becoming NBC's most-watched prime-time, non-sports, entertainment telecast (excluding Super Bowl lead-outs) since the Friends series finale in 2004.
+This was slightly higher than the 22.15 million that watched the 25th anniversary special in September 1999.